ajmedeio/portfolio/content/journal/morning-musings-7.md

 Yesterday, Jane said, Christiana is connected to Rita.
 I made Christiana an extension of Rita.

 ...Signs are a pathetic means to restrict a room.
 YOU THINK A SIGN WILL STOP ME?!
 I CAN’T EVEN READ!
-HAHAHAHAHA.
+HAHAHA.

 Sorry, I'm sort of tired.
 It's been a long month.
 I finished my first semester in grad school!